FrancisCrickInstitute/network_borg_blog/README.md

 - Updated NETCONF files

 ### Version 0.9.9.8
 - Improved reporting in network_borg_ncclient.py with commands required to enable netconf-yang on IOS-XE.
+- Changed discovry_dict to HOST_TK to aid with flow of Blog.

+### Version 0.9.9.9
+- Improved workflow in network_borg_sync.py wo its within a while statement and not nested if statements.